Expand Preschool and Full-Day Kindergarten Programs

 Stop the Expansion of Empowerment School Account (ESA) Vouchers

-As a public school teacher, I do not support the expansion of ESA vouchers and will be voting NO on Prop 305 come November.
+Given our current school funding issues, I do not support the expansion of ESA vouchers and will be voting NO on Prop 305 come November.
 If passed, Prop 305 would further defund our public schools.
 This is terrifying.
 As my priorities include increasing teacher pay and student resources, our school districts cannot afford to have their budgets depleted by vouchers.
-I support school choice.
-However, I believe that the best choice for most families is to have a high quality public school for every child and in every neighborhood across the state.
+I support families' freedom to choose the best school for their children.
+It is critical to have access to a high-quality public school for every child and in every neighborhood across the state.
 ESA vouchers simply do not support that vision of education.